-The British Columbia Utilities Commission (BCUC) is in receipt of your Customer Choice disputes and has considered the evidence relating to this matter.
+The British Columbia Utilities Commission (BCUC) is in receipt of your Customer Choice dispute and has considered the evidence relating to this matter.
 The BCUC's findings are outlined below.

-Nature of the dispute
+Nature of the Dispute

-The customer filed the dispute on the basis of an invalid contract due to unauthorized signature.
+(Customer) filed the dispute on the basis of an invalid contract, citing an unauthorized signature.

-Evidence and other considerations
+Evidence and Other Considerations